Skip to Main Content

 We know that you send your proposed module titles and descriptions to the Academic Database (ADB) around mid-Feb, in the main.
 You then have to decide on the lesson plans, and later on again, decide on your reading list.

-Other primary sources databases (AM Explorer and ProQuest) also offer a range of aligned material (curriculum mapping reports) that you can use for relevant material for your modules, with bespoke information for most departments in MU - ask me about these 2023 reports today
+Other primary sources databases (AM Explorer and ProQuest) offer a report on aligned material in their databases in the form of a "Curriculum Mapping" report that you can use to plan relevant material for your modules, with bespoke information for most departments in MU - ask me about these 2023 reports today

 Begin the process by checking to see if your subject is covered by our primary source collections here